 "If you are left feeling odd about being on your own, there are ways to embrace the spirit of this midsummer holiday," Blue June says.
 "Because of its association with the sun, all around the world on this day there are fire festivals to honor the Litha holiday.
 Whether you dance around a one person bonfire or sing a quiet song to a candle you lit, you're doing it right!"

 Because the summer solstice is always celebrated in the water sign of Cancer, Michelle Tea, a writer, astrologer, and tarot reader, plans to light candles in sunny colors such as gold, orange, yellow, red, as well as candles in colors that resonate with Cancer such as blue, green, silver for the event.

 "I love the solstice because not only is the planet’s lightness and darkness balanced, but the sun brings in Cancer, which is ruled by the moon, and it makes me feel a balance of external sun energy and internal moon energy," she says.
 "My ritual will be about balance, especially emotional balance, with Cancer’s influence."

-Balance is a great theme to go forward with during this weekend — especially as we continue the fight for social justice in the U.S. and across the world.
-Your activism is important, but so is your mental health.
+Balance is a great theme to go forward with during this astrological happening.
+Challenging yourself and moving forward is important, but so is your mental health.
 Take a breath, and enjoy the summer sun.